blakeNaccarato/c-therm-tci/README.md

 ## Windows quick setup

 This is the quickest way to get set up on Windows for running this Python script, and for Python scripts in general.
 Install [App Installer (`winget`)](https://apps.microsoft.com/detail/9nblggh4nns1).
-If this fails you may need to go to the Microsoft Store app, click "Library", then "Get Updates", then "Update all", then try installing `winget` again.
+If this fails you may need to go to the Microsoft Store app, click `Library`, then `Get Updates`, then `Update all`, then try installing `winget` again.
 Also install [Windows Terminal](https://apps.microsoft.com/detail/9mz1snwt0n5d), then open Windows Terminal from the Start menu.
 Run

 ```Shell
 winget install --id 'Python.Python.3.11' --override '/quiet PrependPath=0'